- Information Collected and How it is Used (Sec. A)

 If your personal information changes, you may correct, update or remove the personal data you have provided to us by making changes to your profile or by using an “opt-out” message (see Sec.
 K).
 Our goal is to make sure that our information about you is always current so that we can better serve you.

-We have taken many steps to safeguard the integrity of our websites and to prevent unauthorized access to information maintained by us.
+We safeguard the integrity of our site to prevent any and all unauthorized access to information maintained by us.
 These measures are designed and intended to prevent corruption of data and to block unknown or unauthorized access to our systems and information.
-Certain personally identifying information, such as credit card information, is transferred to our computers utilizing encryption software (see Sec.
+Credit card information, for example, is transferred to our computers utilizing encryption software (see Sec.
 C).
-For example, Transport Layer Security (“TSL”) technology, such as digicert®, is used to establish secure session links between the web browsers of our customers and our website.
-In this way, all communications transmitted through such links are secure.
+We use Digicert® computer security services to establish secure session links between the web browsers of our customers and our site.
+In this way, all electronic communications are secure.
 Further, only those of our employees and agents who need access to your information to carry out our business functions are allowed access to that information.
-Our security policies are reviewed periodically and revised as required.
+We also review our security policies periodically and revised them as required.

-The internet offers many educational opportunities for children.
-However, parental guidance and supervision is necessary to ensure a safe and rewarding online experience.
-Although our site is a general audience site, we do not collect any personal information from children under the age of thirteen (13).
-If we receive any information from persons we believe to be minors, that information will be purged from our database and in accordance with any applicable laws.
+Although our site is intended for general audiences, we collect no personal information from children under the age of thirteen (13).
+If we receive any information from persons we believe to be minors, it will be purged from our database in accordance with any applicable laws.

 Also note that personal information regarding individuals who reside in the EU is jointly controlled by 4imprint Direct Ltd. in Manchester, United Kingdom.
 In the EU, we process and utilize the personal information you provide in accordance with the UK’s Data Protection Act 1998.